 The way that we talk to ourselves, that voice inside of our head, has a huge impact on our outlook, our motivation and dedication to ourselves and our lives.
 It might not feel like it, but with practice young people can change their self-talk by rethinking negative self-talk (e.g. "how accurate/realistic is it?") and turning it into positive self-talk.
 Positive self-talk has the potential to change perspectives, attitudes, and reactions in regard to yourself, others and your circumstances.
 This can then increase confidence and reduce stress, and can be a very effective way to prepare yourself for a big exam or event.

-Some studies suggest that what you eat affects your mood.
-A good balanced diet will make sure young people have all the essential nutrients needed for their brain to function well, helping to keep them both physically and mentally healthy.
+.
+A good balanced diet (plenty of fruit and veg, as well as nuts and wholegrains) will make sure young people have all the essential nutrients needed for their brain to function well, helping to keep them both physically and mentally healthy.
 Young people may get tired when studying a lot, but eating junk food and drinking excessive caffeine can interfere with their ability to concentrate and get adequate sleep.

-The exam period can be a particularly stressful time, so encourage them to set time aside to study, which in turn can help reduce their stress and anxiety.
+The exam period can be a particularly stressful time, so find out if you can support them to set time aside to study, which in turn can help reduce their stress and anxiety.
 To reduce exam pressure, encourage them to have a good balance between social life and study time; plan rewards for after exams; study actively and do past exam papers; develop and stick to a study routine at home.

 Some people use drugs or alcohol to help them cope during tough times but this usually exacerbates their problems and also doesn't help them develop skills that can help them cope in the long term.
 Drugs, including alcohol, can contribute to, or trigger, mental health problems in people.
 Mental illnesses linked to drug use include anxiety, depression, paranoia, panic attacks, and psychosis.
 If a young person drinks alcohol or takes drugs when they're trying to study, they'll be more tired and less focussed which could lead to an increase in stress when it comes to exam time.